-If you are a permanent full-time, part-time or casual employee you may be eligible to take up to 12 months unpaid parental leave under the National Employment Standards if:
+If you are a permanent full-time or part-time employee, you may be eligible to take up to 12 months unpaid parental leave under the National Employment Standards if:

 - you, your spouse or de facto partner are giving birth to a child or adopting a child under 16 years of age; and